vmware/terraform-provider-nsxt/website/docs/index.html.markdown

   Can also be specified with the `NSXT_CA` environment variable.
 * `max_retries` - (Optional) The maximum number of retires before failing an API request.
 Default: `4` Can also be specified with the `NSXT_MAX_RETRIES` environment variable.
-Not supported yet for policy resources.
+For Global Manager, it is recommended to increase this value since slower realization times tend to delay resolution of some errors.
 * `retry_min_delay` - (Optional) The minimum delay, in milliseconds, between retries.
 Default: `0`.
+For Global Manager, it is recommended to increase this value since slower realization times tend to delay resolution of some errors.
   Can also be specified with the `NSXT_RETRY_MIN_DELAY` environment variable.
 * `retry_max_delay` - (Optional) The maximum delay, in milliseconds, between retries.
 Default: `500`.
+For Global Manager, it is recommended to increase this value since slower realization times tend to delay resolution of some errors.
   Can also be specified with the `NSXT_RETRY_MAX_DELAY` environment variable.
 * `retry_on_status_codes` - (Optional) A list of HTTP status codes to retry on.
   By default, the provider supplies a set of status codes recommended for retry with